 - Schedule an HVAC maintenance appointment to ensure your system is running properly and efficiently before you leave for your trip.

-Contact Stiles Heating & Cooling with your thermostat questions and to schedule an HVAC maintenance appointment before your vacation.
+Contact Stiles Heating, Cooling, & Plumbing with your thermostat questions and to schedule an HVAC maintenance appointment before your vacation.
 Our HVAC contractors can install a programmable or smart thermostat for you, give you tips on how the thermostat works, provide recommendations for the best settings and, if applicable, show you how to adjust the thermostat remotely through your smartphone, tablet or computer.